You are currently browsing the tag archive for the ‘F-4 Phantom’ tag.

 Well one day he says, “Tom, you ain’t lived till you’ve shot F-15’s bein’ refueled.” – now of course I knew that he wasn’t talking about F-15’s being refueled on the ground, he was talking about that complicated aerial ballet that means you’ve got two airplanes flying around 250 – 300 mph within about 40 feet of each other, pumping highly refined kerosene from one to another at a rate of about 6,500 pounds a minute.
 This is enough fuel in one minute to run your average family car for a year.

 Eventually I got a little tired of never having lived – so I needed to figure out where I could find a refueling base, because that’s where I’d need to go to get onto a KC-135 refueling plane to take that shot that was going to ensure that I lived.
 I went to the library, and checked out a book about the military, and it gave me the location of all the bases in the United States.
-And funny thing, but there was a base with a KC-135 wing 68 miles away.
+And funny thing, but there was a base with a KC-135 wing 68 miles away, the 121st Air Refueling Wing of the Ohio Air National Guard.

 Now anyone who knows me knows I am just plain dangerous with a telephone.
 My wife says I can talk to anyone, and sometime I just end up sweet talking my way into things that even I end up baffled at once everything’s all said and done.
 She once complained that I could get into a 20 minute conversation with a telephone operator.
-(I did, actually, he used to be an air traffic controller when Reagan was presi – well, that’s not important right now).
+(She was wrong… it was 45 minutes, and I did, actually, the telephone operator used to be an air traffic controller when Reagan was presi – well, that’s not important right now).
 So about 3 telephone calls later, I’m on the phone with the PAO (public affairs officer) of Rickenbacker Air National Guard base, in Columbus, Ohio.
-I explain to him that I’m a grad student in photojournalism at Ohio University and that I’m working on a story on the Air National Guard (partially true) and was wondering if there was any chance of getting up on a refueling mission to take some pictures.
+I explain to him that I’m a grad student in photojournalism at Ohio University and that I’m working on a story on the Air National Guard (partially true, well, I was starting it – and a picture was worth a thousand words, right?) and was wondering if there was any chance of getting up on a refueling mission to take some pictures.
 So – after talking about that and security and stuff for a bit, he suddenly said, “How’s next Tuesday?”

 It had to be harder than this…